Can Acupuncture Help You Conceive?

 The cost

-Acupuncture can cost a few hundred dollars to a few thousand dollars depending on where you go and how long you need treatment.
+Acupuncture can cost anywhere from a few hundred dollars to a few thousand dollars, depending on the location and duration of treatment.
 And it’s often not covered by insurance.

 What should you do if you’re interested in pursuing acupuncture for infertility?